Notice of Public Hearing

 Erie County Charter Revision Commission

-A schedule of all meetings, public hearings and general information regarding the Erie County Charter Revision Commission can be found HERE.
+Information regarding the Erie County Charter Revision Commission and the Commission's recommendations can be found HERE.

 Links & Resources